 - A conversation starter for future referrals

-In a previous blog post we discussed how sales leaders like Chief Revenue Officers can take additional approaches to enhance their retention revenue stream through methods like referral and review programs.
+In a previous blog post, we discussed how sales leaders like Chief Revenue Officers can take additional approaches to enhance their customer retention revenue stream through methods like referral and review programs.
 Click below to learn more.